-Let colorful patterns offset the letters of a word or phrase that’s meaningful to your students.
+Let colorful patterns offset the letters of a word or phrase that’s meaningful to your students so it really pops off the page.
 Start by painting the letters, then let kids add the colors and patterns.
 Finish by fixing any edges where they’ve gone over the lines (because you know they will!).

 Learn more: School Name Mural—Cassie Stephens

-Take inspiration from Vincent van Gogh and have each student create a beautiful impressionist paper flower.
+Art ideas for middle school lessons often take inspiration from famous artists.
+Channel your students’ inner Vincent van Gogh and have them create a beautiful impressionist paper flower.
 Then cut out a large paper vase, attach it to a bulletin board or wall, and fill it with all the gorgeous blooms!

 Learn more: Art at Becker Middle School

-Have each student take a letter and draw or paint something to represent it.
-We love how this example incorporates students’ handprints and fingerprints.
+First, have each student take a letter and draw or paint something to represent it.
+We especially love how this example incorporates students’ handprints and fingerprints.

 Learn more: Cat Wright—Pinterest

-These pretty butterflies will inspire kids to dream higher.
-Each student creates their own paper butterfly.
-Then they are assembled to form a true flight of fancy!
+These pretty butterflies will certainly inspire kids to dream higher.
+During this project, each student creates their own paper butterfly.
+Then, they are assembled to form a true flight of fancy!

 Source: No Added Sugar

-This project will take some time and planning.
+Some art project ideas like this one will take some time and planning, but the end result will be worth it.
 Students choose a subject then break it down into individual canvases, each done in their own style.
 When it’s reassembled, you get magnificently unique artwork to display for years to come.